spring-epfl/private-collection-matching/relatedwork/README.md

-# Benchmarks for related works
+# Benchmarks for Related Work

 ## Overview
 We benchmarked the following two PSI implementations and compared them to our framework:  (1) `emp` is a generic solution built on top of an SMC compiler called [EMP-toolkit](https://github.com/emp-toolkit/emp-tool) that we designed in Section 11.3 of our paper. `2PC` is a Circuit-PSI protocol based on [1] (the code is taken from the repository accompanying the paper).